wnukiewiczofficial/wnukiewiczofficial/README.md

 <h1 align="left">Hi 👋, I'm David</h1>
 <h3 align="left">About me</h3>
 <p align="left">I code and develop new websites, applications and games.
 I worked as a freelance developer and have garnered valuable experience in the commercial creation of web-based games.
 Except all the frontend and interactive applications I code the backend too.
-I am a student at Poznań University of Technology, pursuing a degree in Computer Science.
 In my spare time I sharpen my coding skills :) .</p>